delldu/StartDocker/README.md

-Question
+We may have many docker images. **Can we start one of them with a shortcut ?**
 ----
-> We may have many docker images. **Can we start one of them with a shortcut ?**

 Install